 - Vegan: indicates the food is free from animal flesh (meat, poultry, fish or shellfish) and other ingredients resulting from the slaughter of animals.
 The food is also free from all other animal products such as honey, dairy, and eggs. - Vegetarian: indicates the food is free of meat acquired from the slaughter of an animal.
 Honey, dairy products (milk, cheese, yogurt) and eggs will be labeled as vegetarian.
-Dairy products that include animal rennet or gelatin will not be labeled as vegetarian. - Halal: indicates all fish/seafood, eggs, vegetables, fruit, and grains, nuts, legumes (except those causing intoxication), beans, legumes, nuts, tofu and seeds, beef, lamb and poultry labeled Halal by the supplier, dairy and eggs made with halal enzymes and additives, vinegars that do not include wine in the name, animal-derived products extracted from Zabhina animals enzymes, animal fat, emulsifiers
+Dairy products that include animal rennet or gelatin will not be labeled as vegetarian. - Halal: ISU Dining only considers beef, lamb, and poulty Halal if labeled Halal by the supplier.
+Fish, seafood, vegetables, fruits, grains, nuts, seeds, beans, legumes, dairy, and eggs are considered Halal if prepared with Halal enzymes and additives.